 If you would like to speak to a lawyer in advance, please do not hesitate to call us at (315) 364-1155.

 The total cost of your case will be the legal fee plus any fine and surcharge imposed by the court for the reduced charge.

 Legal Fees - Due at the beginning the case

-Legal fees start at $250 and vary based on the severity of the charge and the court where the ticket is pending.
+Legal fees vary based on the severity of the charge and the court where the ticket is pending.
 The online system will compute the legal fee for your ticket.
-This flat legal fee covers everything up to a trial, including dealing with the courts, and negotiating with the prosecution.
+This flat legal fee covers everything up to a trial, including dealing with the courts and negotiating with the prosecution.
 The vast majority of cases are resolved through negotiations.

 Fines to the Court - Due at the end of the case

 Most cases conclude with the driver pleading guilty to a reduced charge.
 The court will then determine a fine.
-In New York, fines are stated as a range - for example $90-$300 - and the Judge determines a fine within that range and then must add any state mandated surcharge.
+In New York, fines are stated as a range - for example $90-$300.
+The Judge determines a fine within that range and then must add any state mandated surcharge.

 For example, if you pleaded guilty to speeding 80 mph in a 65 mph zone, the fine would be a maximum of $300 plus a mandatory state surcharge of $93 for a total maximum of $393 payable to the court.
 While we have seen many judges impose the maximum fine, others do not, so the actual fine in your case cannot be determined in advance.